 I had started to really love working on the family nursery.
 I was learning a lot, and almost entirely communicating in Spanish.
 It was great, but I couldn't deny that I yearned for something more.
 I felt God was calling me back to China, to serve others, but now I am not sure.
 This led me to seek opportunities in Asia.
 My dad and I spoke about it, and he thought maybe the best would be for me to do one option I presented to him, which was go to a school for a few months in Thailand that would give me a better idea of what being a missionary was really like.

 Shutting down the Buyi Project

-This winter, with plans to move to China, I decided to finally shut down the Buyi Project.
+This winter, with plans to move to Thailand, I decided to finally shut down the Buyi Project.
 It was a long time coming.
 I had spent almost all my free time on the Buyi Project over the past 3 years, but I was starting to see that it really was not achieving what I had hoped it would.
 It was a bad business model, and I finally admitted it.
 I was putting all of my extra income into purchasing the notebooks, even though we were not selling nearly as much as I was purchasing in order to help the people in China, and I was burnt out.
 I also knew that with plans of school in Thailand, then a move, it would be pretty much impossible to keep going.
 I had failed in a lot of ways, so it was difficult and painful to admit what happened to people that had been a part of the project.
 Over time I realized that much fewer people really cared as much as I thought they did, and I was thankful that I had decided to shut down the business.
 The longer time went, I realized how unsustainable the idea really was.

 January 19, 2016